Taboon Bread Recipe

 1.

-In a bowl, mix ½ cup of warm water with ½ tablespoon of sugar and add half an ounce of active yeast.
-Set it aside to activate.
+In a bowl, combine ½ cup of warm water with ½ tablespoon of sugar, then add ½ ounce of active dry yeast.
+Stir gently and set aside for a few minutes to activate.

 Mark as complete